Marinoleo96351/Portif-lio-LeoMarino/README.md

 # 💼 Portfolio | Leonardo Marino

-This is my personal portfolio developed with HTML, CSS, and JavaScript.
+This is my personal portfolio developed with HTML, CSS .
 Here you will find information about me, my skills, projects, and contact details.

 ---